bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 If you think about having this divorce between recovery keys and like your warm key or everyday key or whatever, you can do some amazing things.
 Like you can generate offline keys that are only on paper and only get exercise in the recovery path, in the unlikely recovery path versus your everyday stuff.
 But anyway, so all that to say, I think it's really important use case.
-So we came up with this proposal, OpVault, which takes CTV and builds on top of it.
+So we came up with this proposal, `OP_VAULT`, which takes CTV and builds on top of it.
 Initially, I just came up with a completely separate thing that was the simplest thing that achieves vaults, but then I realized that that actually encompasses CTV as Ben pointed out on the mailing list pretty quickly after I put the proposal out there.
 But so yeah, last time, since last time I came on here and was talking about vaults, Greg and AJ have really made some substantial improvements to the proposal in the sense that when I designed it.
 It was kind of from a naive standpoint.
 I haven't done like a tremendous amount of scripts, certainly not as much as Greg has.